authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Handle Existing BIMI-Location Headers
 ---------------

-Regardless of success of the BIMI lookup, if the BIMI-Location header already exists it MUST be either removed or renamed.

-This is because the MTA doing BIMI Assertion is the only entity allowed to specify the BIMI-Location header, and allowing any existing header through is a security risk.
+Regardless of success of the BIMI lookup, if a BIMI-Location header is already present in a message it MUST be either removed or renamed.
+This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location header (e.g. not the sending MTA, and not an intermediate MTA).
+Allowing one or more existing headers through to a MUA is a security risk.

-Additionally, at this point, if the original email message had a DKIM signature, it has already been evaluated.
-Removing the header at this point should not break DKIM, especially because this header should not be signed per this spec.
+If the original email message had a DKIM signature, it has already been evaluated.
+Removing the BIMI-Location header at this point should not break the signature since it should not be included within it per this spec.

 Construct BIMI-Location URI(s)
 ---------------

 The l= value of the BIMI-Location header is a comma separated list of URIs to Indicators the MTA believes are most applicable to its MUAs.
-From the options provided by the Assertion Record, MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance and user experience for its MUAs from the.
+From the options provided by the Assertion Record, MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance, safety, and user experience.

 MTAs MAY add as many comma separated URIs to the l= tag in the BIMI-Location header as they wish, MUAs MUST support at least 2 location URIs in the header, and MAY support more.

 Set appropriate flags on the mail store {#mail-stores}
 ----------------------------------

-Once an MTA has finished BIMI Assertion, it needs to deposit the email somewhere where the user can eventually access it with an MUA.
-Users typically access their email on mail stores through either POP3, IMAP, and MAPI.
+Once an MTA has completed BIMI-related processing for a message, generic message processing continues so that the intended recipient(s) can eventually access the message with an MUA.
+Users typically access their email stored on mail stores through either POP3, IMAP, and MAPI.
 Separate documents will define protocol-specific BIMI extensions for mail stores.

 If a mail store is BIMI-compliant, the MTA SHOULD set a flag on the message when depositing in the mail store.
 This is to communicate between the MTA and its MUA that the BIMI-Location header was set locally and can be trusted.

 If an MUA has a BIMI-compliant mail store, and no appropriate flag is set, the MUA SHOULD ignore the BIMI-Location header.

 If a mail store ingests a message from another mail store through some other means, the ingesting mail store may or may not set the protocol-specific BIMI flag when it pulls down the relayed message.
 If it trusts the other mail store, it may simply set the same flag.
-Or, it may perform BIMI Assertion from scratch, create or replace the BIMI-Location header, and set its own flag appropriately.
+Or, it may re-evaluae BIMI policy and requirements, create or replace the BIMI-Location header, and set its own flag appropriately.
 Or, it may simply choose not to set the flag at all.

 Security Considerations   {#security-considerations}
 ===================

 The consistent use of brand indicators is valuable for Domain Owners, Mail Receivers, and End Users.
-However, this also creates room for abuse, especially for determined malicious actors.
+However, the routine display of brand indicators represents an attractive target for abuse, especially for determined malicious actors.
+Great care is warranted.
+The discussion following as an incomplete list of considerations.

 Lookalike Domains and Copycat Indicators
 ------------

 Publishing BIMI records is not sufficient for an MTA to signal to the MUA to load the BIMI indicator.
-Instead, the Domain Owner should have a good reputation with the MTA.
-Thus, BIMI display requires passing BIMI, and passing email authentication checks, and having a good reputation at the receiver.
-The receiver may use a manually maintained list of large brands, or it may import a list from a third party of good domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI indicator.
+For example, the Domain Owner may also need to have a sufficiently strong reputation with the MTA.
+The receiver may use a manually maintained list of large brands, it may import a list from a third party of acceptable domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI indicator.
+BIMI does not specify what MTAs may bring to bear as additional factors.

 Large files and buffer overflows
 ------------